csc413f16/p1a-pripatle16/README.md

-Name:
+Name:Priyanka Shivshankar Patle

-Compilation and Run Successful:
+Compilation and Run Successful: While compiliing and running, there was one error regarding JDK location so updated correct location and run the file.
+Then connected the device and run the mainactivity on LG G4 phone and recieved "Hello World" and a bar to enter data right below it.

-Unit Test Run Successfully:
+Unit Test Run Successfully: I was able to run the app successfully.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM